ehelin/Satellites/README.md

 ## Related Projects/Items

-These items are also related to this satellite project.
+These items are also related to this project.

 * This blog post talks in detail about the satellite project -
 <a href="https://erichelin.wordpress.com/2016/02/27/cloud-adventures-part-1-the-data-set/">Satellite Project Introduction</a>